 How to make the pie filling

-Once it has thickened you add the little secret of french vanilla ice cream.
-I prefer to use Breyer’s French Vanilla ice cream .
+Once it has thickened, you add the little secret of french vanilla ice cream.
+I prefer Breyer’s French Vanilla ice cream , but any brand will do.
 You can use up to a pint, but you have to be careful because if you add too much it won’t set right within the crust.
 The consistency should still be thick.

 This pie crust is so incredibly flaky and soft.
-Truly a delicious masterpiece if you ask me.
-Another family recipe.
-It literally only has five ingredients, but they come together so well.
+Truly a delicious masterpiece.
+It only contains five ingredients, but they come together so well.

 Banana Cream Pie with homemade flaky pie crust

 - 9 in pie pan

 - 1 large Vanilla instant pudding Can use pudding you have to boil as well